wstfu711/leetcode-daily/README.md

 - 2024 10/9 2058.
 Find the Minimum and Maximum Number of Nodes Between Critical Points
 - 2024 10/9 921.
 Minimum Add to Make Parentheses Valid
 - 2024 10/10 962.
 Maximum Width Ramp
+- 2024 10/12 2406.
+Divide Intervals Into Minimum Number of Groups